PrestaShop/docs/src/content/1.7/development/architecture/domain/value_objects.md

 // If we were to create ExchangeRate with value of -1,
 // then CurrencyConstraintException would be thrown.

-$exchangeRate = new ExchangeRate(-1); // throws exception, becasue exhange rate value is not within boundaries
+$exchangeRate = new ExchangeRate(-1); // throws exception, because exhange rate value is not within boundaries

 // However, if ExchangeRate value is within allowed boundaries,
 // then it will successfully produce us new instance of ExchangeRate.